ArmstrongCyberops/Linux-notes/README.md

 - Create a new directory
 Example : mkdir test-folder

+## touch
+- Create a new file
+Example : touch test-file

 ## rm
 - Remove files or directories
 Example : rm file.txt